![]() | |

 Notes to myself are highlighted in green:

-- Sort out who died in which attack/battle, starting with the Pequot War (1636-1638--I don't think we lost anyone, and John Plumb played a key role); King Phillip's War (Bloody Brook 1675; Brookfield 1675; Turner's Falls 1676; and through 1678); Queen Anne's War (1702-1713; Deerfield 1704); other skirmishes and massacres; and the F&I Wars (1754–1763).
+- Sort out who died in which attack/battle, starting with the Pequot War (1636-1638--I don't think we lost anyone in that short war, though John Plumb #1569 played a key role); King Phillip's War (we lost a lot: Bloody Brook 1675; Brookfield 1675; Turner's Falls 1676; and through 1678); Queen Anne's War (1702-1713; Deerfield 1704); other skirmishes and massacres; and the French & Indian Wars (1754–1763), and the Revolution (I think we lost two.)

 - Make a list of all the New England towns for which one or more of these individuals is listed among the founders.